 Moreover, Kaola has more than 150,000 square meters of bonded warehouses in Hangzhou, Zhengzhou, Ningbo, and Chongqing, becoming the largest enterprise with bonded warehouses in cross-border e-commerce.

-Kaola’s Tools to be effective and competitive
+Kaola’s tools to be effective and competitive

 Collaborating with the world’s biggest international brands